guilhermeverissimo/udacity-nd009/README.md

 ### 02. Supervised Learning Project: Finding Donors for *CharityML*
 Using supervised algorithms to accurately model individuals' income using data collected from the 1994 U.S. Census.

+### 03. Unsupervised Learning Project: Creating Customer Segments
+Using unsupervised learning techniques to identify customer segments hidden in product spending data collected for customers of a wholesale distributor in Lisbon, Portugal.

 ## Notes
 - All implementations are the final versions submitted during the course.